lsms-worldbank/adodown/tests/test-ad_setup.md

-# Test command adsetup
+# Test command ad_setup

-The only thing needed to run the test is to open file `adodown\tests\adsetup.do` and edit the root path at the top of the folder to point to the clone in your file system.
+The only thing needed to run the test is to open file `adodown\tests\ad_setup.do` and edit the root path at the top of the folder to point to the clone in your file system.

 ```
 * AS root path